Skip to main content

 Also known as: Withania somnifera, Indian ginseng, KSM-66

 An adaptogenic herb from Ayurvedic medicine.
-Used to reduce cortisol, improve stress resilience, support sleep, and enhance energy.
+Used to reduce cortisol, change stress resilience, support sleep, and enhance energy.
 Some evidence for improving thyroid function and reducing menopausal anxiety.
 Increasingly popular among perimenopausal women.

 This page contains self-reported experiences from the Narrated community — not clinical data.
 Outcomes are subjective.
 Always consult your doctor or specialist before starting, stopping, or changing any approach.